City Campus Information Session

 Venue: Q Block foyer, Centre for Sport Science and Human Performance, Rotokauri Campus

 You will also need to bring ID documents for Police vetting.
-If you would like more information about the Vulnerable Children's Act or the safety checking process, click here.
+Please click here for more information about the Vulnerable Children's Act, the safety checking process, and what forms of ID you need to bring.

 Tēnei te mihi mahana ki a koe e piki nei, e kake nei ki te Kuratini o Waikato.